Jbro2099/Ai-chatbot/README.md

 Features

-Handles greetings, questions, and common user statements.
+-Handles greetings, questions, and common user statements.

-Processes user input using regular expressions and reflections.
+-Processes user input using regular expressions and reflections.

-Provides context-aware responses based on user queries.
+-Provides context-aware responses based on user queries.

-Supports multiple response variations for more natural conversation.
+-Supports multiple response variations for more natural conversation.

-Easy to extend with additional patterns and responses.
+-Easy to extend with additional patterns and responses.